Reasons to visit Madrid

 Royal Botanic Gardens

-Right next to the museum is the Royal Botanic Garden and the Rose Garden, where you can take a break from the impressions.
-In the garden itself there is a pavilion with exhibitions of modern art, it's free if you like all kinds of game-you can go in.
+Right next to the museum is the Royal Botanic Gardens and the Rose Garden, where you can take a break from the impressions.
+In the garden itself, there is a pavilion with exhibitions of modern art; it's free if you like all kinds of game-you can go in.
 What else is nearby?
 The Velasquez Palace, the Museum of Fine Arts, and the Retiro Park.
 However, after the Prado, in my opinion, it is better not to overload your head, but to take a walk in the park and go somewhere to eat or drink tea in the park.
-Also nearby is Atocha train station, which is also included in the list of "attractions of Madrid", but this is quite an amateur.
+Also nearby is Atocha train station, which is also included in the list of "attractions of Madrid," but this is quite an amateur.